m-labs/ionpak/hardware/errata.md

 * invert LED position so that the Ethernet LED is closest to the connector
 * invert polarity of LEDs (Ethernet LED polarity cannot be programmed)
 * Meanwell DC/DC is coupling noise into pA input
+* change D351 model to MBR1645
+* add snubber on D351
+* add heatsink (Seifert-KK633) to D351